Telestosatt/KB/README.md

 3. Folderclone
 4. Rclone

-Will add more ini future :)
+Will add more in future :)

 **Links to some useful guides**